 While a Star Scout, serve actively in your troop for six months in one or more of the following troop positions of responsibility.
 Boy Scout troop: Patrol leader, assistant senior patrol leader, senior patrol leader, troop guide, Order of the Arrow troop representative, den chief, scribe, librarian, historian, quartermaster, bugler, junior assistant Scoutmaster, chaplain aide, instructor, webmaster, or outdoor ethics guide.
 It is important to know that assistant patrol leader is not an approved position of responsibility for Life rank.

-While a Star Scout, use the Teaching EDGE method to teach another Scout (preferably younger than you) the skills from ONE of the following choices, so that he is prepared to pass those requirements to his Scoutmaster’s satisfaction. a.
+While a Star Scout, use the Teaching EDGE method to teach another Scout (preferably younger than you) the skills from ONE of the following choices, so that they are prepared to pass those requirements to their Scoutmaster’s satisfaction. a.
 Tenderfoot 4a and 4b (first aid) b.
 Second Class 2b, 2c, and 2d (cooking/tools) c.
 Second Class 3a and 3d (navigation) d.
 First Class 3a, 3b, 3c, and 3d (tools) e.
 First Class 4a and 4b (navigation) f.
 Second Class 6a and 6b (first aid) g.
 First Class 7a and 7b (first aid) h.
 Three requirements from one of the required Eagle merit badges, as approved by your Scoutmaster

-Eagle Rank To advance from a Life Scout to an Eagle Scout you must complete the following:
+Eagle Rank requirements: To advance from a Life Scout to an Eagle Scout you must complete the following:

 Be active in your troop for at least six months as a Life Scout.